CGB0/OctoRelay/README.md

 # OctoRelay
 A plugin that adds buttons to the navigation bar to toggle GPIO pins on the Raspberry Pi.

+__This fork is to change the starting GPIO pin from 17 which is used on my system for a UPS__

 This Plugin was based on the Octolight Plugin by Žiga Kralj (https://github.com/gigibu5/OctoLight) thanks ;-)

 ![WebUI interface](img/screenshot.png)